 The Sport Management curriculum prepares graduates for management careers in a variety of sport and recreational organizations, primarily within educational settings.
 Coursework is focused on liberal arts, business, and management.
 Internship opportunities with leading sport organizations and agencies are encouraged.

 The Fitness Management curriculum prepares students for management careers in fitness organizations.
 It matches the interests and needs of the student with those of the faculty in a wide range of coursework in liberal arts, exercise science, and management.
 Internship opportunities with a variety of fitness and strength and conditioning organizations are available.

-All students must complete 30 units of coursework, including 5 core courses, and either comprehensive examinations or a thesis.
-All coursework must be completed with a B grade or better and students must maintain a 3.0 GPA throughout their time in the program.
+All students must complete 30 units of coursework, including five (5) core courses, and comprehensive examinations.
+All coursework must be completed with a B- grade or better and students must maintain a 3.0 GPA throughout their time in the program.

-The 14-month course of study typically involves two intensive summer sessions with the remainder of the units to be taken during the intermediate fall and spring terms.
+The full-time course of study with a summer start involves two intensive summer sessions with the remainder of the units to be taken during the intermediate fall and spring terms.
 Comprehensive examinations are taken at the end of the second summer.

-A fall start is also available which involves two fall terms and the remainder of the units being taken during the intermediate spring and summer terms.
+The full-time course of study with a fall start involves two fall terms and the remainder of the units being taken during the intermediate spring term and intensive summer term.
 Comprehensive examinations are taken at the end of the second fall term.

-The 25-month course of study typically involves two intensive summer sessions with the remainder of the classes taken slowly over several fall and spring terms.
-Comprehensive examinations are taken at the end of the third summer or fall term depending on when the student began taking classes.
-Students in this option may also choose to write a thesis in lieu of taking the comprehensive examinations.
+The part-time course of study typically involves two intensive summer sessions with the remainder of the classes taken slowly over several fall and spring terms.
+Comprehensive examinations are taken at the completion of the required course work.

 Students meet with the Graduate Program Director in advance of their first term to develop an academic plan that works specifically with their interests and goals, and to establish a specific time to graduation.